-3.9 Sleep function
+3.10 Sleep function

-- The sleep function is available in cooling, heating, or auto mode. - The operational process for sleep mode is as follows: - When cooling, the temperature rises 1°C(2°F) (to not higher than 30°C(86°F)) every hour.
-After 2 hours, the temperature stops rising and the indoor fan is fixed at low speed. - When heating, the temperature decreases 1°C(2°F) (to not lower than 17°C(62.6°F)) every hour.
+- The sleep function is available in cooling, heating, or auto mode. - The operational process for sleep mode is as follows: - When cooling, the temperature rises 1°C (to not higher than 30°C) every hour.
+After 2 hours, the temperature stops rising and the indoor fan is fixed at low speed. - When heating, the temperature decreases 1°C(to not lower than 16°C) every hour.
 After 2 hours, the temperature stops decreasing and the indoor fan is fixed at low speed.
-Anti-cold wind function takes priority. - The operating time for sleep mode is 8 hours, after which, the unit exits this mode and does not switch off.
+Anti-cold wind function takes priority. - The operating time for sleep mode is 8 hours, after which, the unit exits this mode. - The timer setting is available in this mode.

-3.10 Auto-Restart function
+3.11 Auto-Restart function

-• The indoor unit has an auto-restart module that allows the unit to restart automatically.
-The module automatically stores the current settings (not including the swing setting) and, in the case of a sudden power failure, will restore those setting automatically within 3 minutes after power returns.

-- If the unit was in forced cooling mode, it will run in this mode for 30 minutes and turn to auto mode with temperature set to 24°C(76°F). - If there is a power failure while the unit is running, the compressor starts 3 minutes after the unit restarts.
-If the unit was already off before the power failure, the compressor starts 1 minute after the unit restarts.
+- The indoor unit has an auto-restart module that allows the unit to restart automatically.
+The module automatically stores the current settings and, in the case of a sudden power failure, will restore those setting automatically within 3 minutes after power returns. - If there is a power failure while the unit is running, the compressor starts 3 minutes after the unit restarts.
+If the unit was already off before the power failure, the unit stands by.